 Other positions may include:

 - The principal arranges and conducts the election.
-Each year, the principal will issue a notice and request nominations in late February or early March.
-The notice will include a form or way to reply and the deadline to submit your nomination.
-Ask at the school for help if you would like to stand for election and are not sure what to do.
+The principal will issue a notice and call for nominations for parent and Deparment employee members in late February or early March.
+The notice will include a form or way to reply and the deadline to submit a nomination.
+The election process must be completed by the end of March.

 Staff members on leave

 A Department employee on any form of leave or secondment can stand for school council election and has the same Department employee status they had prior to going on leave.

 Department employees who go on leave for less than six months can be considered to remain a member of the Department employee category of the council of which they were a part of before going on leave.

 Changing the size or configuration of school council

 School council can change both the size and the configuration of its membership, within the guidelines provided by the Department, by completing the Schedule 9 form, see.
 Schedule 9: Change of Size or Configuration form (pdf - 39.48kb)